 Determination of Indigence

-There is no presumption of indigence for juveniles in Rhode Island.
-Parents who have the financial means are expected to retain counsel to represent their children; in cases where juveniles are emancipated, or estranged from their families, or where the petition is filed by a parent, the juvenile’s financial eligibility is determined based upon his or her own assets.
-Applicants for public defense services must submit an affidavit of financial status and undergo an eligibility intake interview with the public defender office.
+Prior to the initial hearing, the court must inform the child of their right to a public defender if their parent or guardian is financially unable to retain counsel.
 R.I.
-Gen. Laws § 12-15-9.
+Gen. Laws Ann. § 14-1-31.
+At the direction of the court, a public defender shall appear in court to represent the indigent youth.
+R.I.
+Gen. Laws Ann. § 14-1-31.
+In cases where youth are emancipated, or estranged from their families, or where the petition is filed by a parent, the youth’s financial eligibility is determined based upon their own assets.
+Applicants for public defense services must submit an affidavit of financial status R.I.
+Gen. Laws Ann. § 12-15-9.
 The public defender office, on its own initiative or at the court’s request, may require additional information or conduct an investigation.
+R.I.
+Gen. Laws Ann. § 12-15-9.
 The public defender makes the determination of eligibility.
-The public defender shall appear on behalf of an accused delinquent child who is financially unable to afford counsel.
 R.I.
-Gen. Laws § 14-1-58.
+Gen. Laws Ann. § 12-15-9.

 Waiver of Counsel

-Rhode Island does not have a specific juvenile statute or rule addressing a juvenile’s waiver of counsel.
-Case law indicates that waiver of counsel by indigent juveniles is permitted but should not routinely be allowed.
+Rhode Island does not have a specific juvenile statute or rule addressing a youth’s waiver of counsel.
+Case law indicates that waiver of counsel by indigent youth is permitted but should not routinely be allowed.
 In re John D., 479 A.2d 1173, 1178 (R.I.
 1984).
-In general, the validity of a juvenile’s waiver of rights is assessed based on the totality of the circumstances.
+In general, the validity of a youth’s waiver of rights is assessed based on the totality of the circumstances.
 In re Kean, 520 A.2d 1271, 1276 (R.I.
 1987).
 Adult case law indicates that waiver of counsel can be permitted if it is knowing, voluntary and intelligent.
 State v.
 Chabot, 682 A.2d 1377, 1379 (R.I.
 1996).